codex-storage/codex-research/robust-data-possesion-scheme.md

 # Robust Proofs of Data Possession and Retrievability

 > Proofs of data possession (PoDP) schemes establish if an entity is currently or has been in possession of a data set.
-Proofs of Retrievability (PoR) schemes attempt to detect and prevent a provider from covertly restricting access to a dataset.
+Proofs of Retrievability (PoR) schemes attempt to detect with negligible probability that an entity is maliciously or otherwise withholding data.

 ## Proofs of data possession